Immigration: Push and pull factors of immigration

 Non-economic push factors include persecution (religious and otherwise), frequent abuse, bullying, oppression, ethnic cleansing, genocide, risks to civilians during war, and social marginalization.
 Political motives traditionally motivate refugee flows; for instance, people may emigrate in order to escape a dictatorship.

 Some migration is for personal reasons, based on a relationship (e.g. to be with family or a partner), such as in family reunification or transnational marriage (especially in the instance of a gender imbalance).
 Recent research has found gender, age, and cross-cultural differences in the ownership of the idea to immigrate.
 In a few cases, an individual may wish to immigrate to a new country in a form of transferred patriotism.
 Evasion of criminal justice (e.g., avoiding arrest) is a personal motivation.
 This type of emigration and immigration is not normally legal, if a crime is internationally recognized, although criminals may disguise their identities or find other loopholes to evade detection.
 For example, there have been reports of war criminals disguising themselves as victims of war or conflict and then pursuing asylum in a different country.

 Barriers to immigration come not only in legal form or political form; natural and social barriers to immigration can also be very powerful.
 Immigrants when leaving their country also leave everything familiar: their family, friends, support network, and culture.
 They also need to liquidate their assets, and they incur the expense of moving.
 When they arrive in a new country, this is often with many uncertainties including finding work, where to live, new laws, new cultural norms, language or accent issues, possible racism, and other exclusionary behavior towards them and their family.

 The politics of immigration have become increasingly associated with other issues, such as national security and terrorism, especially in western Europe, with the presence of Islam as a new major religion.
 Those with security concerns cite the 2005 French riots and point to the Jyllands-Posten Muhammad cartoons controversy as examples of the value conflicts arising from immigration of Muslims in Western Europe.
 Because of all these associations, immigration has become an emotional political issue in many European nations.

-Studies have suggested that some special interest groups lobby for less immigration for their own group and more immigration for other groups since they see effects of immigration, such as increased labor competition, as detrimental when affecting their own group but beneficial when impacting other groups.
+Studies have suggested that some special interest groups lobby for less immigration for their own group and more immigration for other groups since they see effects of immigration, such as increased labor competition, as detrimental when affecting their own group but beneficial when affecting other groups.
 A 2010 European study suggested that "employers are more likely to be pro-immigration than employees, provided that immigrants are thought to compete with employees who are already in the country.
 Or else, when immigrants are thought to compete with employers rather than employees, employers are more likely to be anti-immigration than employees."
 A 2011 study examining the voting of US representatives on migration policy suggests that "representatives from more skilled labor abundant districts are more likely to support an open immigration policy towards the unskilled, whereas the opposite is true for representatives from more unskilled labor abundant districts."